OlideG-William/Recognition-of-photo-video-objects/README.md

 Python 3.11.2

-P.S.: Regarding python and version, incompatibility is possible with some packages,  if using a late version of python
+P.S.: Regarding python and version, incompatibility is possible with some packages,  if using a late version of python.
+Comments in the code are in Ukrainian, over time I will correct them in English